Battle of the Bangles

 was based on the fact the two competing brands are (1) in the same industry (high end, designer women’s shoes) and (2) the item causing the infringement was the same type of item (high heeled shoes).

 Like the YSL/Louboutin issue discussed above, the same is the case here.
 (1) Harry Winston and Cartier have been rivals in the EXACT same industry for years.
 When you think of high end jewelry, these two brands would easily be in your top 5.
 And (2) the item at issue is a bracelet; and of the same style.
 Are they exactly the same?
 No and they don’t have to be.
-They are close enough to were without looking at the minor details, it could cause some confusion.
-This literally screams both a trademark/trade dress infringement claim and potentially an unfair competition claim.
+They are close enough to were without looking at the minor details, it could cause some confusion and probably fall within Cartier’s “cease & desist” range.
+This literally screams both a trademark/trade dress infringement claim.
 Like c’mon Harry Winston, you guys are so much better than that.
 However, I’m excited to see how this will unfold… *grabs popcorn*…